 Editor’s Note: Earlier today,

-slogans are a part of everyday life for consumers around the world, and
+Advertising slogans are a part of everyday life for consumers around the world, and Coca-Cola has produced some great ones throughout our nearly 130-year history.

 Our very first ad was published in the Atlanta Journal newspaper on May 29, 1886, a few short weeks after the drink was first served in Jacobs’ Pharmacy.
 The ad featured one of our longest-running slogans: “Delicious and Refreshing.”
 Those two words appeared on almost every ad or piece of merchandise (trays, clocks, etc.) until 1920.